Mechanisms for belief elicitation without ground truth: Mechanisms

 \subsubsection{Source differential peer prediction}

-\textcite{schoenebeck_two_2020} propose a mechanism which they call \textit{source differential peer prediction}.\footnote{Actually, the authors propose two mechanisms.
-The other mechanism proposed is target differential peer prediction, which is the same mechanism except for the payoffs, which are different.} Three subjects (or more) are asked to submit their beliefs regarding a shared phenomena and take on different \textit{roles}.
-However, they do not know which role they have.
-The roles are expert, source and target (see Figure \ref{fig:Source_differential_peer_prediction}).\footnote{Actually, the expert does know that she is the expert, and which role the others have.
+Source differential peer prediction is an intuitive mechanism that assigns respondents different roles \parencite{schoenebeck_two_2020}.\footnote{Actually, the authors propose two mechanisms.
+The other mechanism is called \textit{target differential peer prediction}.
+The two are not described separately here because they are two versions of the same mechanism.} The roles are expert, source and target (see Figure \ref{fig:Source_differential_peer_prediction}).\footnote{Actually, the expert does know that she is the expert, and which role the others have.
 However, leaving the expert uncertain regarding her role is possible. \textcite{srinivasan_auctions_2021} shows this in a hypothetical application.
-This is an avenue for future research.} All subjects are asked to report their true beliefs simultaneously.
-The expert is paid based on how accurate her report predicts the targets report.
-The target is not paid at all.
-The sources report is handed to the expert \textit{after} the expert made her prediction.
-The expert then \textit{revises} her report and predicts the targets report a second time.
-Both the expert and the source are paid based on the accuracy of this revised report.
+This is an avenue for future research.} All respondents report their true beliefs simultaneously.
+The expert predicts the target's report and is rewarded based on the accuracy of her prediction.
+The target is not rewarded for accuracy or honesty.
+The source's report is handed to the expert \textit{after} the expert made her prediction.
+The expert then \textit{revises} her prediction and predicts the targets report a second time.
+Both the expert and the source are rewarded based on the accuracy of this revised report.
 What are the incentives set up via this game?
 The expert is best off accurately predicting the targets signal.
 However, no one knows who is source or target.
-Thus, the expert is incentivized to predict the average subjects report.
+Thus, the expert is incentivized to predict the average report.
 Since source and target do not know which role they have, they have the same incentives.
-If they are the source, they will maximize their payouts, if the expert makes the best possible revised prediction.
+If they are assigned the role of the source, they will maximize their rewards if the expert makes the best possible revised prediction.
 Therefore, the source/target is incentivized to supply the expert with the best possible information.
-This theoretically results in both target and source reporting the truth.
-Truth-telling is the highest-paying BNE in this game.
+This theoretically results in both target and source reporting their true beliefs.
+Truth-telling is the highest-grossing BNE in this game.